KTH-SML/ltl_automaton_nexus/README.md

 - `deliver_assembly`  (from *nexus_load*): Perform deliver action.
 The nexus robot doesn't do anything per se but wait for confirmation that assembly has been taken off.

 ### Obstacle avoidance
 A very limited "obstacle avoidance" feature is included.
 In addition of the low-level path planner avoidance, the robot will not move into an occupied region even when given the order to.
 The `goto_<region>` action will not output a goal pose command if the region it is supposed to go to is occupied.
 Occupation is checked by simply looking at the `current_region` topic of all agent included in the `obstacle_names` list parameter.
-All agents in `obstacle_names` must use a region_2d_pose pose monitor and the same `2d_pose_region` state model in their transition system.
+All agents in `obstacle_names` must use a region_2d_pose_monitor and the same `2d_pose_region` state model in their transition system.

 ## Config files
 - **nexus_ltl_formula.yaml** Example of LTL formula with both hard and soft task.